hanselrd/bubble-warrior-adventures/CONTRIBUTING.md

 ## Pull Requests

+Developers are those with **write** permissions in this repository and the ability to approve or deny commits.

-1. You should **never** commit anything to master no matter how small.
+1. You should **never** commit anything to *master* no matter how small.
     Instead fork or checkout your own branch and make the appropiate changes and submit a Pull Request.
-This is to preserve the master branch with *stable* and *approved* code.
+This is to preserve the *master* branch with *stable* and *peer-reviewed* code.
-2. You may not merge in your **own** Pull Request without the approval of another developer.
+2. You **may not** merge in your *own* Pull Requests without the approval of another developer.
 3. Pull Requests should have a descriptive title and a detailed body explaining the issue you set out to fix and how you decided on your changes.
+4. If you reject a Pull Request, provide the contributor with a reason and offer constructive criticism.

 ## Coding Style